Our Counselors

 In my personal time, I enjoy staying at home, spending time with my family and cats, or working on one of my (too) many hobbies.
 I love art in all forms.
 The eternal introvert, you'll rarely see me out socializing.
 I believe in self-care and growth for myself as much as I do for my clients, so I am always looking for new ways to build the life I want.

-Sarah specializes in treating adults and older adolescents dealing with:
+Sarah specializes in treating adults and older teens dealing with:

 • Borderline Personality Disorder (BPD)